Discobots-1104A/2020-2021-bionic-beaver/README.md

 ## Contributing

-Unfortunately, contribution to this repository is limited to added collaborators (for obvious reason).
+Unfortunately, contribution to this repository is limited to added collaborators (for obvious reasons).
 You are, however, still **free to clone** the repository as you wish.

 ## License